fozer15/Fitness-Management-App/README.md

 # Fitness Management App

 I developed this app as the final project for my COMP 3005 (Database Management Systems) course.
-It's is built using PostgreSQL, React, Material UI, and TypeScript.
+It's built using PostgreSQL, React, Material UI, and TypeScript.
 It supports three types of accounts: Admin, Manager, and Trainer.

 ## Key Functionalities